GoogleCloudPlatform/cloud-hackathons/hacks/cloud-run/README.md

 ### Description

 Browse to `/logging` on your deployed service.
-Fix the issue by editing `service/routes/logging.js`
+This should be generating some logs, visible in *Logs* section of Cloud Run UI.
+However it's not working at the moment, fix the issue by editing `service/routes/logging.js`

 ### Success Criteria